Ellebam/Pocket-Lab/README.md

 Ansible defaults.
 RAGFlow talks to MySQL, MinIO and Valkey using the variables in the env‑file (`MINIO_USER`, `MINIO_PASSWORD`, `REDIS_HOST`, …).

+If `LLM_CHAT_MODEL` points to a model your provider does not authorise, the admin bootstrap may fail.
+Before launching the stack set `LLM_FACTORY` and `LLM_CHAT_MODEL` to a locally served model (for example via Ollama) or leave them blank so RAGFlow uses its internal default.

 The default language model backend is controlled via the `user_default_llm` block in `service_conf.yaml`.
 Override values such as `LLM_FACTORY`, `LLM_API_KEY` or `LLM_CHAT_MODEL` in your `.env` to point RAGFlow at a